Is Clint Capela The Answer For Celtics Upgrade At Center?

 Will Clint Capela Turn The Boston Celtics Into Title-Contenders?

-As for the Celtics, this move to expedite Robert Williams’ development while second-year big man Grant Williams would have a much more prominent role in Stevens’ rotation in the frontcourt.
+As for the Celtics, this move would expedite Robert Williams’ development while second-year big man Grant Williams would have a much more prominent role in Stevens’ rotation in the frontcourt.

 “The Celtics, meanwhile, would decide they are one big man – more specifically, one Capela (whom they discussed at the deadline, per ESPN’s Adrian Wojnarowski) – away from a title,” Buckley added.
 “They could still liberally switch assignments on defense, he’d add muscle in the middle and the offense would benefit from having a more reliable vertical spacer than Robert Williams III.
 Boston would also increase its offseason flexibility by thinning out its crowded roster.”